chenjq16/chenjq16/README.md

 ### Hi there 👋

-I'm curretly a master student.
+I'm curretly a doctoral student.

 Fun fact: 🏀 🎬 📺 🤖️